bakafradow/BenchPrism/README.md

 `File | Settings | Project: PROJECT_NAME | Project Structure` and from SonarLint analysis in `File | Settings | Other Settings | SonarLint | File Exclusions` to avoid performance issues in the IDE.
 2. Install the packaged framework by running `pip install -e .`.
-3. Package `code-style-transformer` with Maven, configure the path to the JAR file and your JVM in `settings.yaml`.
+3. Add StyleX JAR path to `CLASSPATH` environment variable; ensure PICT executable can be found in `PATH` environment variable.

 ## Structure